GKM15/Fraud-Risk-Model-Live-Photo/README.md

 ## Different Types of Fraud's which Occour In-Store OTC(Over the Counter) Products:-

-- Scenario 1:- Sourcing Agent Takes Blank Photo instead of Customer's Photo
-- Scenario 2:- Sourcing Agent Takes Screenshot from a Digital Source instead of Live Photo of Applicant
+- Scenario :- Sourcing Agent Takes Screenshot from a Digital Source instead of Live Photo of Applicant

+## Project Steps ##

+- Building a Data Pipeline
+- Preprocessing Images
+- Creating a Deep Neural network Classifier
+- Evaluating Model performance
+- Saving Model for Deployment

+## Project Steps ##

+Created a CNN Model and Saved Model